 When engaging in any type of marketing or advertising for your medical practice, it’s important to consider the lifetime value of each patient.
-Without knowing how much each of your patients is worth, you’ll be unable to determine the ROI of your marketing initiatives.
+Without knowing how much each of your patients is worth, you’ll be unable to determine the ROI of your healthcare marketing initiatives.
 Let’s dive in.

 What’s the lifetime value of a patient?